Victor Heritage Society

 Thanks to all who participate as artists, patrons, and volunteers helping with the many duties necessary to make this annual event such a great success.
 VHS members are well represented in all these important facets of the annual show and sale which brings thousands of visitors to Victor and continues to develop a body of art work that helps document, preserve and promote the rich heritage of Victor and the Gold Camp for future generations.

-Silver Dollar Contest at the Historic Victor Bowling Alley
+Former Silver Dollar Contests at Historic Victor Bowling Alley & Plans for Future Use

 For many years, Carolyn & John VanSciver, opened the Historic Victor Bowling Alley during Gold Rush Days.